Call (888) 883-2483

-In a perfect world, getting service connection for a claim would be as easy as sending in a single form.
-After all, the VA has a duty to assist veterans in developing their claims and an obligation to make sure veterans get service connection for every disability related to service.
-Yet, after submitting their claim on the correct form, many veterans find their VA claim denied without a clear understanding of why.
-They often ask us, “Why did the VA deny my claim.”
+In a perfect world, getting service connection for a veterans disability benefits claim would be as easy as sending in a single form.
+After all, the Department of Veterans Affairs (VA) has a duty to assist Veterans in developing their claims and an obligation to make sure Veterans get service connection for every disability related to service.
+Yet, after submitting their claim on the correct form, many Veterans find their VA claim denied without a clear understanding of why.
+They often ask us as veterans disability attorneys, “If I didn’t send the wrong forms, why did the VA deny my claim?”

-To understand why the VA denies claims, it helps to understand the basics of what the VA needs to grant a claim.
-A successful claim meets the following three elements
+Understanding why the VA denies claims can provide insight into what the VA needs to grant a claim.
+A successful VA disability claim meets the following three elements:

-If a veteran can show all three, they will usually get service connection.
-The problem arises when a veteran cannot show one or more of those elements.
+If a Veteran can show all three, they will usually get service connection.
+A claim denial occurs when a Veteran cannot show one or more of those elements during the claims process.

-It stands to reason that anyone filing for VA benefits to compensate them for a disability would have the stated disability.
-Due to the simplicity of the element, many veterans overlook the need to show evidence of the disability or their claim will get denied.
-This happens most often when the veteran gets their primary treatment through a source other than the VA medical system.
-For instance, the veteran might receive psychiatric care through a private psychiatrist who diagnoses them with PTSD.
-When the veteran files a claim for PTSD, the VA does not show a diagnosis or any treatment records, so they deny the claim.
+It stands to reason that anyone filing for VA disability benefits would have the stated disability.
+Due to the simplicity of the element, many disabled Veterans overlook the need to show enough evidence of the disability or their claim will get denied.
+This happens most often when the Veteran gets their primary treatment through a source other than the VA medical system.
+For instance, the Veteran might receive psychiatric care through a private psychiatrist who diagnoses them with PTSD.
+When the Veteran files a claim for PTSD, the VA does not show a diagnosis or any mental health treatment records, so they deny the initial claim.

 Disability Related to Service